2024 Lib/Lab Fellows Syllabus

-From the physical to the digital.
+Reflection: As we move from the physical to the digital.
 What new information is gained?
 What is lost?
+Is this even a helpful dynamic?

 Readings:

-Week 2 - September 21: Do Artifacts Have Politics? + Text
+Week 2 - September 18: Do Artifacts Have Politics? + Github

 What can things do?
 Considering the perspective of Science and Technology Studies.
 Are the technologies that we will study neutral?
 In other words, is the saying: “it depends how you use the tool that matters” universally true or is technology inherently biased?